alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_012_eng.md

 **For utilities, I called everyone to arrange mailing of name change and account change procedure documents.**

-**For life insurance (simple insurance), like banks they needed family register copies and such, plus since there was medical insurance, I had to go to the hospital where he was admitted to get "hospitalization certificates" issued.**
+**For life insurance (simple insurance), like banks they needed family register copies and such, plus since there was medical insurance, I had to go to the hospital where he was admitted to get "hospitalisation certificates" issued.**

 **Incidentally, my family home is in Sayama City, Saitama Prefecture.** I'm in Nakano Ward, Tokyo.
 And both my father and I had our family registers in Nakano Ward.
 So basic procedures were in Sayama City, and basic documents needed were in Nakano Ward - back and forth like that.